| Author | |

 |

-__________________ '01 Nissan Frontier SE 3.3L V6 Ex.
+'01 Nissan Frontier SE 3.3L V6 Ex.
 Cab

 '07 Nissan Xterra S 4.0L V6